ne-msft/random-deploy/readme.md

 RandomDeploy and RandomDeployCleanup are two Azure Functions which can be used to deploy an ARM-Template with randomly generated values.
 All values are taken from the parameter section.

-Two environment variables are used for configuration:
+These environment variables are used for configuration:
 - RANDOM_DEPLOY_SUBSCRIPTION_ID - The subscription ID to be used for deployments
 - RANDOM_DEPLOY_LIFETIME - Time to live in seconds for a deployment, this will be used to tag the resource group with a "DeleteBy"-tag and RandomDeployCleanup will delete the whole resource group when this time has passed
+- TemplatePath - Path on the AzureWebJobsStorage which contains the template to be deployed

 The function needs to have a MSI assigned with permissions to deploy the templates.